TRINITY LAW SCHOOL

-Trinity Law School Clinics provide free legal services to the community while giving students the opportunity to put their classroom skills to work.
+Trinity Law School provides five unique legal clinics offering pro bono legal services to the community while giving students invaluable practical experience.
 Juris Doctor students are eligible to participate in the legal clinics upon completion or concurrent enrollment of 30 units.
 To review more information and the Clinic Application, click here.
 If you are seeking legal help for yourself or a loved one, click here for a list of resources in the southern California area.

 This clinic is located on the grounds of the Orange County Rescue Mission, a transitional living facility for homeless individuals and families.
 Trinity students provide pro bono services to help residents with a variety of legal issues so that they can start their new life with a clean slate.